iamdtang/skaterdav85.github.io/teaching/2019/assignments/pdo.md

 ## Submission

 Please push up your code including the database to GitHub to a repository named EXACTLY __itp405-assignment1__.
 Send an email to the TA and myself with the repository URL and the Heroku URL.
+Please use the subject line __ITP 405 Assignment Submission - PDO__.